AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast] [I-D.ietf-mmusic-rid].
 In this mode, the encodings utilize distinct SSRCs and Restriction Identifiers (RIDs) and RTCP feedback messages can be provided relating to each simulcast encoding, utilizing the distinct SSRCs.
+This mode of simulcast transport MUST be supported.

 Since the [AV1] enables multiple simulcast encodings to be provided within a single bitstream, it is also possible for simulcast encodings to be transported on a single RTP stream, in which case RIDs are not used.
 In this mode, RTCP feedback can only be provided on the aggregate of all simulcast encodings, since only a single SSRC is used.
+This mode of simulcast transport SHOULD be supported.

 ## 7. Payload Format Parameters